-Ion implantation is an attractive tool for doping of materials, where the RE concentration and depth profile can be precisely controlled by selecting an appropriate ion fluence and energy, respectively [19-22].
+Ion implantation is an attractive tool for doping of materials where the RE concentration and depth profile can be precisely controlled by selecting an appropriate ion fluence and energy, respectively [15].
 Moreover, ion implantation is a strongly non-equilibrium process allowing an introduction of any kind of atoms into solids with a concentration well above solid solubility limits.
-It has also been found that PL intensity from RE implanted into the material is a few times higher as compared to the same material with RE introduced during the growth process [23].
-However, in the as-implanted stage, most of the RE-dopants in ZnO are optically inactive [24], because of the damage of the crystal lattice caused by implantation.
+It has also been found that PL intensity from RE implanted into the material is a few times higher as compared to the same material with RE introduced during the growth process [16].
+However, in the as-implanted stage, most of the RE-dopants in ZnO are optically inactive [17].

-In order to get the optical activity of the RE-implanted ZnO system, thermal annealing is necessary.
-The thermal treatment leads to the partial recovery of the crystal lattice damage caused by the RE implanted to ZnO.
-However, it is associated with a simultaneous process of RE diffusion and agglomeration on the sample surface due to the low solubility limit [24].
-Therefore, a reasonable solution is to find appropriate conditions of thermal annealing, which assure a balance between the crystal lattice recovery and a stable RE profile.
-The thermal annealing at 800 °C for 10 min in O_2 atmosphere is the optimal for ZnO:RE systems implanted at RT [24].
-However, it should be remembered that for high ion fluence, the plastic deformation threshold can be exceeded, which results in the creation of the extended complex defects that cannot be removed by any thermal annealing [25].
+In order to get the optical activity of the RE-implanted ZnO system, the thermal annealing is necessary.
+The thermal treatment leads to the partial recovered of the crystal lattice, damage by RE low fluence implanted ZnO but is associated with a simultaneous process of RE diffusion and agglomeration on the sample surface due to the low solubility limit [17].
+Therefore, a reasonable solution is a balance between the perfect recovery of the crystal and a stable RE profile using thermal annealing giving the best PL efficiency.
+The thermal annealing at 800°C for 10 min in O2 atmosphere has been found to be optimal for ZnO:RE systems implanted at RT [17].
+Important is, that the high-level of disorders above the plastic transformation threshold, and hence the created extended/complex defects cannot be removed by thermal annealing [18].

-Moreover, it has been found that too high an increase of the concentration of RE dopant in ZnO matrix yields decreased luminescence intensity.
-This is mainly because the increasing energy transfer between the densely packed RE centers leads to an increased probability to lose the excitation energy through non-radiative processes [26].
-This phenomenon, known as the concentration quenching effect, in RE-doped ZnO has been only poorly investigated so far and the achieved results are quite inconsistent [27-28].
-Benz et al. [29] demonstrated that 'optimum concentration' (concentration for the maximum luminescence intensity) poorly depends on the host matrix, but is strongly related to the kind of doped RE ion [30].
-However, as was shown, even different preparation conditions of samples could influence a location of RE in the ZnO matrix, resulting in the various local structure and different values of 'optimum concentration' [31-33].
-Moreover, it was also found that an effective optical emission from RE ions strongly depends on chemical bonding with a surrounding crystal matrix, local arrangement, the symmetry and ligand field strength around the RE ion [34].
+Interestingly, up to now, it was considered that the increase of the concentration of RE dopant in ZnO matrix decreases the luminescence intensity.
+This is mainly because the increasing energy transfer between the densely packed RE centers leads to an increase probability to lose the excitation energy through non-radiative processes [19].
+This phenomenon called the concentration quenching effect in RE-doped ZnO has been only poorly investigated so far and the achieved results are quite inconsistent [20-21].
+Benz et al. [22] demonstrated that 'optimum concentration' (concentration for the maximum luminescence intensity) poorly depend on the host matrix, but is strongly related to the kind of doped RE ion [23].
+However, as was shown, even different preparation conditions of samples could influence a location of RE in ZnO matrix, resulting in the various local structure and different values of 'optimum concentration' [24-26].
+Moreover, it was also found that an effective optical emission from RE ions strongly depends on chemical bonding with a surrounding crystal matrix, local arrangement, the symmetry and ligand field strength around the RE ion [27].

 In this paper, we present and discuss the effect of RE concentration on structural, optical and electrical properties of the ZnO films, aimed at the comprehensive studies of the quenching phenomenon.
 In our case, high-quality ZnO-ALD films were doped by ion-implantation with the different fluencies of Yb and Er ions.
-The efficient photoluminescence at room temperature was recorded from such ZnO:RE systems separately in two spectral regions: the UV-visible region, originating from near band-gap and deep level emissions (NBE and DLE) as well as the infrared region due to characteristic emissions from intraband transitions of Yb3+ and Er3+.
-Our results show that the concentration quenching effect observed in the optical and electrical studies is strongly connected with the threshold of the plastic deformation, which occurs for doping concentrations of RE about 1.5×10^{15} at/cm2.
-Our studies also show that there is no significant difference between the quenching phenomenon of Yb and Er ions, introduced to the ZnO matrix using ion implantation.
+The efficient photoluminescence at room temperature was recorded from such ZnO:RE systems separately in two spectral regions: the UV-visible region, originating from near band-gap and deep level emissions (NBE and DLE) as well as the infrared region due to characteristic emissions from intra-band transitions of Yb3+ and Er3+.
+Our results show that the concentration quenching effect observed in the optical and electrical studies is strongly connected with the threshold of the plastic deformation, which occurs for doping concentrations of RE about $1.5 \times 10^{15}$ at/cm.
+Our studies also show that there is no significant difference between quenching phenomenon of Yb and Er ions, introduced to the ZnO matrix using ion implantation.